Eyueltb/schoolProjects/README.md

 # schoolProjects
-# school projects and assignments from LNU, EC, MIT ect
+school projects and assignments from LNU, EC, etc.